OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-api/index.md

 The YAML file below shows a sample **kubectl** configuration file.
 Existing Kubernetes users will likely have a similar configuration file.

-A number of the fields in this configuration file map directly to the fields in an Octopus Kubernetes target, as noted in the next section.
+A number of the fields in this configuration file map directly to the fields in an Octopus Kubernetes API target, as noted in the next section.

 ```yaml
 apiVersion: v1